 How many steps can there be in a 15 minute recipes?
 Not many.

-Step 2: Add the fresh cleaned green beans to your pan and then with tongs, coat them with the butter and garlic.
+Step 2: Add the freshly cleaned beans to your pan and then with tongs, coat them with the butter and garlic.

-Step 3: Add Dijon, salt, and onion powder and coat green beans and then add vinegar and cook for a few minutes.
+Step 3: Add Dijon, salt, and onion powder and coat the beans and then add vinegar and cook for a few minutes.

 Step 4: Add stock and cover with a lid and cook for another 4-5 minutes.

 And done!
+Could cooking green beans get any easier?
 See all that Dijon mustard?
 Yup.
 This is not for the faint of mustard heart.
 These 15 Minute Mustard Green Beans are packed full of flavor - mostly the Dijon mustard flavor.

-One of my favorite things about this recipe is that there are not mushy green beans.
-They have crunch, flavor, and oh hey have I mentioned how quickly they're made? 😉
+One of my favorite things about this recipe is that these beans are not mushy.
+They have crunch, flavor, and oh hey have I mentioned how quickly they're made?

-If you don't have room in you oven for that classic green bean casserole, this Christmas, then this is your recipe.
-Made quickly, on the stove top, and you know what?
+If you don't have room in your oven for that classic casserole, then this is your recipe.
+Made quickly, on the stovetop, and you know what?
 Re-heated after cooked?
 No problem.
-My husband said that he even liked the more the next day.
+My husband said that he even liked them more the next day.
 So there ya go.